 - Control of Substances Hazardous to Health Regulations (2002) – These regulations give employers a framework which must be adhered to in order to protect workers against health risks from hazardous substances.
 For example, wearing the correct gloves when handling chemicals.

 Browse our selection of general handling gloves below, or take a look at our full range of protective gloves and sleeves to find specialist products such as anti-vibration gloves, cut resistant gloves and builders’ gloves.

-Protec Direct supply a wide selection of heat resistant gloves as part of our extensive range of PPE hand protection.
-The gloves below are ideal for protecting yourself or your employees from all kinds of heat, including dry, moist, thermal or atmospheric, with each type of glove specially designed to withstand certain dangers.
+Protec Direct supply a wide selection of heat resistant work gloves as part of our extensive range of PPE hand protection.
+The heat resistant gloves below are ideal for protecting yourself or your employees from all kinds of heat, including dry, moist, thermal or atmospheric, with each type of glove specially designed to withstand certain hazards.
 Our heat resistant and retardant gloves are made from a variety of materials, including leather, Kevlar and cloth, and come from well established brands such as Ansell and Polyco.
 Browse the full range below or read on for more information on this specialist line of PPE products.

 Types of Heat Resistant Gloves

-As mentioned above, there are many types of heat resistant gloves, with each one suited to specific industries or tasks.
+As mentioned above, there are many types of heat resistant gauntlets and gloves, with each one suited to specific industries or tasks.
 Here is a list of some of the most common and popular types of heat protective gloves:

 - Low heat resistant gloves offer resistance to lower levels of heat and generally offer abrasion or cut resistance as well.

 - Extreme heat resistant gloves protect workers from the highest levels of heat.
 These can differ depending on whether heat is dry or moist, flame or spark.